moschiel/parse_dtc_from_asc/README.md

 ### GUI Elements

 - **Timestamp Display**: Shows the current emulated time in seconds.
-- **Fault Timeout**: An entry field and button to adjust the fault timeout duration.
+- **Debounce Inactive Fault**: An entry field and button to adjust the debounce inactive fault duration.

 ### Example GUI